 The Politician’s Creed (TPC) is a nonpartisan oath designed to re-center the relationship between politicians and the people they serve.
 It defines, in clear and principled terms, the values an elected representative must uphold to protect our democratic republic.
+And the center-most value herein is that of honesty, integrity, and transparency.

 If the candidate you're supporting hasn’t yet committed to TPC, share this site with them.
 Ask them to read the Creed, and to swear by it.
 If they won’t, ask them why not.